Shaky Finances Rattle Nigeria's Airline Safety

 "The companies operating international flights to Nigeria on a commercial basis... are making huge amounts of money."

-Aviation minister Oduah has also been criticized for her handling of the sector's various crises.
+Aviation minister Oduah has also been criticised for her handling of the sector's various crises.

 Carriers like Ibrahim say her inexperience in the sector - she was in the haulage industry before President Goodluck Jonathan hired her - has led her to focus on the wrong things, like a slow, state-run renovation of the airport, instead of improving finance and tightening up safety standards.